Learning how to make baby wipes with paper towels is easy, but did you know that making your own reusable diaper wipes takes just a few more steps?

 - Whisk all ingredients together until emulsified.

-- Stack your cloths in a big Ziploc bag.
+- Stack your cloths in a wide-mouth jar or ziplock bag.

 - Pour the solution over the cloths, seal the bag and turn it over a few times until all the cloths have absorbed some of the solution.